-Our final two destinations are from Okinawa, the tropical island group in southern Japan renowned for the jaw-dropping beaches with crystal clear water and white sandy beaches!
-Located approximately 300 km of Okinawa’s main island, Miyakojima boasts a number of scenic beaches: Maehama Beach is often ranked among the best beaches in Japan.
-Toguchi no Hama Beach is a lesser-known beach which features white sandy beach stretching about 800 meters.
-Enjoy snorkeling at Aragusuku Beach and discover the wonder of the clear water which is home to diverse marine ecosystem including wild sea turtles and colorful fish!
+Our final two destinations are Okinawa, the tropical island group in southern Japan renowned for the jaw-dropping beaches with crystal clear water and white sandy beaches!
+Located approximately 300 km from Okinawa’s main island, Miyakojima boasts a number of scenic beaches: Maehama Beach is often ranked among the best beaches in Japan.
+Toguchi no Hama Beach is a lesser-known beach that features a white sandy beach stretching about 800 meters.
+Enjoy snorkeling at Aragusuku Beach and discover the wonder of the clear water which is home to a diverse marine ecosystem including wild sea turtles and colorful fish!
 Miyakojima is one of the best places for scuba-diving in Japan.

 12. Ishigaki Island (Okinawa)

 After spending a couple of days in Miyako Island, fly to another popular tourist destination in Okinawa; Ishigaki Island!
 While these two islands share some similarities such as the warm climate and traditional Okinawan culture, visiting both of them will allow you to make the most of your time in Japan!
 Take a glass-boat tour at the UNESCO Kabira Bay and discover the underwater world through the glass-bottomed boat.
 Enjoy snorkeling at Yonehara beach, or take a relaxing stroll at Sukui Beach which is popular for the relatively gentle waves.
 Perched on the west coast of the island, Fusaki Beach also attracts numerous people as a perfect spot to enjoy the breathtaking sunset at dusk!

 Either if you travel alone or with a group, it’s more fun to take a tour to explore Japan in more depth.